-None of that equipment’s necessary if you want to see what happens to the ice of Breiðamerkurjökull when it reaches the sea.
-The glacier calves into the striking Jökulsárlón glacial lagoon and those icebergs bob gently out to see.
-From Jökulsárlón, they’re washed back onto nearby Diamond Beach by the waves where they dazzle in the sunshine until they eventually melt away.
+However, if you decide to see what happens to the ice of Breiðamerkurjökull when it reaches the sea, none of that equipment is necessary.
+The glacier calves into the striking Jökulsárlón glacial lagoon and those icebergs bob gently out to sea.
+From Jökulsárlón, they’re washed back onto the nearby Diamond Beach by the waves, where they dazzle in the sunshine until they eventually melt away.

 Whale watching is one of the most consistently popular Iceland nature tours.
 More than 30 species of marine mammals have been spotted off the country’s coastline, including minke and humpback whales, harbor porpoises and white-beaked dolphins.
 Whale watching boat tours operate from many parts of Iceland, including Reykjavík’s harbor.

 However, if you want to maximize your chances of spotting whales, drive north to Húsavík, the whale-watching capital of Iceland.
-Near this small town, which is also featured in Will Ferrell’s Eurovision movie, your chances of a sighting can be as high as 98%.
+Near this small town, which is also featured in Will Ferrell’s Eurovision movie, chances of a sighting are as high as 98%.
 So, make Húsavík another stop on your Ring Road trip; it’s an hour away from Iceland’s second-largest town, Akureyri.

-Experience the crystal clear water at Silfra Fissure
+6. Experience the crystal clear water of the Silfra Fissure